dagabriel101/Derivatives-Pricing/README.md

 # Monte Carlo Option Pricing and Stochastic Volatility
-*A quantitative framework for option pricing, stochastic volatility modeling, and variance reduction*
+*A brief work on option pricing, stochastic volatility modeling, and variance reduction*

 ---

 ## Overview

-Monte Carlo methods are widely used for pricing derivatives when closed-form solutions are unavailable, but they can suffer from high variance and computational inefficiency.
+Monte Carlo methods may be used to price derivatives, but may suffer from high levels of variance and computational inefficiency

-In this project, I build a Monte Carlo pricing framework for European options and extend it in two key directions:
+In this project, I build a Monte Carlo pricing model for European options and had two main focuses:

-- Introduce **stochastic volatility** using the Heston model
+- Utilized the Heston framework as a way to implement stochastic volatility models
-- Improve efficiency using **variance reduction via control variates**
+- Utilize control variates in order to reduce variance

 ---